Choosing drives for Storage Spaces Direct

-For workloads which require vast capacity and write infrequently, such as archival, backup targets, data warehouses or "cold" storage, you should combine a few SSDs for caching with many larger HDDs for capacity.
+For workloads that require vast capacity and write infrequently, such as archival, backup targets, data warehouses or "cold" storage, you should combine a few SSDs for caching with many larger HDDs for capacity.

 - SSD + HDD.
 The SSDs will cache reads and writes, to absorb bursts and provide SSD-like write performance, with optimized de-staging later to the HDDs.